reedlevinson/home/activities/activity6/README.md

 Hint: use `%p` to print out pointer values.

-Note: ignore compiler warnings from the original code.
+Note: the compiler will warn you about unused variables.
+We will ignore it in this exercise.
+In real-world projects, unused variables are to be avoided since they reduce readability and may cause confusion or even bugs.

 Do you notice anything unexpected about the resulting output?
 Can you explain it?

 ---